jptweb/IGME-110-Fall-2025/documents/p4-1-workplan.md

 4. **Advertisement Outline** — Storyboard or script that gives a general idea of the overall structure of your video.
 This serves as your guide when creating the actual video and allows us to verify your idea is within scope.

 5. **Project Schedule** — Your timeline for completing the project to demonstrate you've planned how to pace yourself and meet deadlines.

+6. **AI Disclosure (if applicable)** — If you used AI tools to help with this work plan (e.g., proofreading, organizing ideas), briefly note what you used.
+The core analysis and creative decisions should be your own thinking.

+> **Important:** Failure to disclose AI use is treated the same as having someone else complete your work - it is a violation of [RIT's Academic Integrity Policy (D08.0)](https://www.rit.edu/policies/d080) and may result in a zero on the project, failure of the course, or dismissal from the university.

 ---
 ---